 - “It looks as if the onus is on patients to ask what evidence, if any, shows that surgery is better than other options.
 Take what happened with spinal fusion, an operation that welds together adjacent vertebrae to relieve back pain from worn-out discs.
 Unlike most operations, it actually was tested in four clinical trials.
 The conclusion: Surgery was no better than alternative nonsurgical treatments, like supervised exercise and therapy to help patients deal with their fear of back pain.
 In both groups, the pain usually diminished or went away.

-Back to MRI assessment
+Back to MRI assessment of the cause of low back pain

 Is MRI to blame?
-Doctors at the Leiden University Medical Center in the Netherlands questioned whether or not MRI has any value in determining sciatica treatment or diagnosis and why surgeons rely so heavily on the readings.(8) We often see patients who visited the doctor who had unsupported enthusiasm for sacroiliac joint dysfunction surgery because they had an MRI showing a herniation between the L5 and S1 vertebrae and a prognosis of impending surgery.
+Doctors at the Leiden University Medical Center in the Netherlands questioned whether or not MRI has any value in determining sciatica treatment or diagnosis and why surgeons rely so heavily on the readings.(9) We often see patients who visited the doctor who had unsupported enthusiasm for sacroiliac joint dysfunction surgery because they had an MRI showing a herniation between the L5 and S1 vertebrae and a prognosis of impending surgery.

 Complicated fusion surgery can be avoided if we look at the spinal ligaments